 Matrix Repatterning Therapy is a revolutionary method of healing that was developed by Dr. George Roth, D.C., N.D., C.M.R.P. of Toronto, Canada over the last 30+ years.
 Matrix Repatterning is based on the premise that, when a body incurs a trauma (say a fall, break, concussion, repetitive strain, sports injury…) the impact and energy of that injury leave a lasting impression on the body’s electrical system, in the form of an aberrant electrical charge located at specific sites.
-These areas of trapped electrical charge are usually located in the more dense structures of the body.
+These areas of trapped electrical charge are usually located in the deeper, more dense structures of the body.
 We refer to these areas as “restrictions” because the normal functioning of the affected tissue is found to be in a restricted state.
 It has been shown that our body’s normal flow of electrical charge also becomes trapped or stagnant in these areas.
 Restrictions are usually located in the deeper, denser structures of the body, such as the bone or fluid-filled organs.
 Due to the interconnectedness of the body’s tissues, cellular structure, fascial sheath, etc., these restrictions affect the entire body on a physical and electrical level.
-This shows up as a myriad of symptoms: pain, bone enlargement, stiffness, tenderness and limited ranges of motion, just to name a few.
+This shows up as a myriad of symptoms: pain, bone enlargement, stiffness, tenderness and limited ranges of motion.
 Matrix Repatterning Therapy is a gentle, hands-on technique whereby these restrictions are located and then released.
-The release comes when a normalizing electrical influence (the practitioner’s hands) is applied to the restricted area, until normal electrical flow is restored.
-The tissue then returns to normal shape and functioning.
+The release comes when a normalizing electrical influence overrides the restriction and allows for normal functioning of the tissue again.
+By normalizing the underlying structure, the more superficial symptoms that have been plaguing you, go away.

 Some Conditions Treated with Matrix Repatterning:

 - Foot pain & dysfunction

 - TMJ & Dental issues

 - Long-COVID symptoms

 - Chronic pain